Hackmodford/SCRFTPRequest/README.md

 >Formerly S7FTPRequest

 ***
-*SCRFTPRequest was created by [Aleksej Nesterow](https://github.com/nesterow).
+*SCRFTPRequest was created by [Alaksiej Nieścieraŭ](https://github.com/nesterow).
 All code and most of this readme was written by him.*

 This project was inspired by a marvelous lib that I'm using in all my apps that involve network interactions (I can hardly remember one without any) [ASIHTTPRequest](https://github.com/pokeb/asi-http-request).